popgenmethods/momi2/README.md

 ## TODO

+* Test affect of batch_size on running time and memory usage in ipython notebook
 * Fix text of tutorial.py
 * Fix likelihood.py documentation
 * Few tests checking `Demography._pulse_probs()`.
 Change `test.demo_utils.simple_admixture_demo()` to use a direct pulse event.
 * `import logging`
+* output_progress doesn't work properly with finite_differences (and generally doesn't work properly whenever the function is called more than once per iteration)
 * optimization method that sequentially fits larger subsets of the data. use ftol=std of log likelihood to stop. use empirical entropy as proxy for log likelihood, when computing the standard deviation
+* add composite_log_likelihood back to the API, as an alternative to SfsLikelihoodSurface that allows second-order derivatives